CoderTofu/2025-Portfolio/README.md

 `src/app`

 - `router` - The `router` folder exposes a RouterObject that consists all of the routes in the application.
 The RouterObject is used in the `AppRouter.tsx` file.
   - `layout` - The `layout` folder contains the general layout of the application.
-This template offers flexibility on the template and it can be modified based on the project requirements.
+This template offers flexibility and it can be modified based on the project requirements.

 `src/pages`

-- `[pageName]` - The `[pageName]` folder contains numerous subfolders that make up a whole page that is exposed in the `index.tsx` file.
+- `[pageName]` - The `[pageName]` folder contains numerous subfolders that make up a whole page and is exposed in the `index.tsx` file.
   - `components` - The `component` folder contains all of the components of the page.
   - `config` - The `config` folder is an optional folder that contains configurations for tables, sidebars, or anything similar.
   - `context` - The `context` folder contains the global states of the page.